Magicoo51889/Phaser-Game/README.md

 3. Next once you reach the root folder (the one with src, package.json, and config.xml for example in), you will want to type ``npm i`` or ``npm install``.
 This will install the packages needed to run the game.

 4. Finally type ``npm run dev``.
 This will start the local websever using webpack to launch the game in your browser.

+**Note: If you have downloaded the game to your downloads folder on your C: drive then you can use this command to instantly run the game:** *cd downloads; cd phaser-game-pre-release-v0.2.0.1; npm i; npm run dev*